 Max Uballez of the Romancers, Rudy Salas of the Salas Brothers,

 and Ersi Arvizu of The Sisters.
-Click on the link
+Press the play button

 and April of 2007.
 (82 minutes 35 seconds)